Are you planning your first Disney cruise? Cruisers new to DCL often have lots of questions about how dining on Disney Cruise Line works.

 - Palo (on all DCL ships)

-- Enchanté by Chef Arnaud Lallement (coming on the new Disney Wish in 2022)
+- Enchanté by Chef Arnaud Lallement (on Disney Wish)

 What’s the difference between the Main Dining restaurants and the specialty restaurants on DCL?

 The food served in Disney’s Main Dining restaurants tends to be excellent, with a variety of options for all palates.
 But the adults-only specialty restaurants on Disney cruises elevate the cuisine, service, and ambiance to a much higher level.

 Foodies and those seeking a reprieve from the often noisy atmosphere you’ll experience with rotational dining might want to consider booking dinner or brunch at a specialty restaurant.
 It’s not cheap—but many Disney cruisers agree that the experience, as well as the food, are well worth the money.

 Remy is DCL’s ultra-luxe gourmet French dining venue featuring a menu co-curated by Chef Arnaud Lallement (of France’s three-Michelin-starred L’Assiette Champenoise) and Chef Scott Hunnel of Victoria & Albert’s at Walt Disney World.
 The décor is loosely inspired by Ratatouille, but you won’t find costumed rat characters—it’s an elegant experience, perfect for a romantic dinner or special occasion.